kubeshop/testkube/docs/docs/articles/azure.md

 To use Azure DevOps Pipelines for [Testkube Pro](https://app.testkube.io/), you need to create an [API token](https://docs.testkube.io/testkube-pro/articles/organization-management/#api-tokens).
 Then, pass the **organization** and **environment** IDs, along with the **token** and other parameters specific for your use case.

-If a test is already created, you can run it using the command `testkube run test test-name -f` .
-However, if you need to create a test in this workflow, please add a creation command, e.g.: `testkube create test --name test-name --file path_to_file.json`.
+If a test is already created, you can run it using the command `testkube run test test-name -f`.
+However, if you need to create a test in this workflow, you need to add a creation command, e.g.: `testkube create test --name test-name --file path_to_file.json`.

 You'll need to create a `azure-pipelines.yml`` file.
 This will include the stages, jobs and tasks necessary to execute the workflow